cfsanderson/ES6-For-Everyone/readme.md

   - only use `let` if rebinding is needed
   - (`var` shouldn't be used)

+##Section 02
 ### Video 06
 Arrow functions - 3 main benefits...
   - more concise
   - implicit returns (1 liners easy)
-  - doesn't rebind `this` when you use inside another function (e.g. in click handlers)
+  - doesn't re-bind `this` when you use inside another function (e.g. in click handlers)

+- When to use () and when it's unnecessary
+- Arrow functions are anonymous functions and so don't leave a very good stack trace.

+### Video 07
+- implicit return with an object literal

+### Video 08
+- `this` keyword does NOT get reboud in arrow functions
+-